 Start with the lightest charges listed in our loading chart for your caliber.
 Use T/C graduated powder measure and measure each charge carefully.
-Lubricate these bullets with either Maxi Lube or T/C Natural Lube 1000+ as shown in Photo "E".
-The Maxi-Ball and Maxi-Hunter are designed to be shot as cast (not sized).
+Lubricate these bullets with a quality bullet lubricant like T/C's Natural Lube 1000+ Bore Butter as shown in Photo "E".
+The Maxi-Ball and Maxi-Hunter are designed to be shot as cast (not sized before loading).
 Sizing will alter the diameter of the forward bearing band.
 This destroys the accuracy of the projectile and dangerously decreases its diameter (a loose fitting projectile can move off the powder charge).
 Study Photo "E".
 Note how the forward bearing band graves to the rifling when loading.
 The base of the bullet upsets (increases in diameter) on firing causing it to fill the grooves thus stabilizing the projectile.